fumthings/fumthings.github.io/README.md

 # fumthings.github.io
-reference site for Ellen Foley material/ secondary use, my rainfall data and other projects/
+reference site for Ellen Foley material

+secondary use, my rainfall data and other projects